dionisggr/saucedemo/README.md

   - Set the body for a request
   - Assert the response from a request
   - Use the response from one call in the request for another

 ---

-### Criteria
-* UI
-  * Does the code function properly and follow the workflow
-  * How are you selecting elements
-  * How are you waiting for elements to load
-  * Error Handling (Assertions, Logging, etc.)
-  * Code structure and design
-  * How modular is your code
-  * Neatness counts
-* API
-  * Are the requirements met
-  * Does the code function properly
-  * Are your assertions correct
-  * Code structure and design
-  * How modular is your code
-  * Neatness counts

----